tranduongkyoto/devcamper-api/readme.md

-# DevCamper API (Project of a course in udemy(author: Brad Traversy))
+# DevCamper API (Project of a course in udemy, author: Brad Traversy)

 > Backend API for DevCamper application, which is a bootcamp directory website

 ## Usage

-Rename "config/config.env.env" to "config/config.env" and update the values/settings to your own
+Rename ".env.env" to ".env" and update the values/settings to your own

 ## Install Dependencies